Chapter 9. Connection Points

 to an object that actually implements the expected sink interface.

-Failure to provide the correct interface pointer produces a CONNECT_E_CANNOTCONNECT
+Failure to provide the correct interface pointer produces a CONNECT_E_CANNOTCONNECT error.
+You don’t want to keep a

 connection to something that can’t receive the callback.
 Plus, by